Citgo Illinois refinery shut after fire; gasoline spikes

-LEMONT, Illinois (Reuters) - Citgo Petroleum Corp effectively shut down its refinery near Chicago after a fire at its main crude unit, saying it did not know when operations might resume.
+LEMONT, Illinois (Reuters) - Citgo Petroleum Corp effectively shut down its refinery in Illinois after a fire at its main crude unit and said on Thursday it did not know when operations would resume, sending gasoline prices higher.

-Benchmark gasoline futures spiked 1.5 percent after news of the Wednesday night fire at the 174,500 barrel per day (bpd) refinery in Lemont, Illinois.
-Citgo said it shut down the crude distillation unit, the workhorse of any refinery that processes crude oil into feedstock for other units within the plant.
+The Wednesday night fire at the 174,500 barrel per day (bpd) refinery in Lemont, Illinois, broke out at a crude distillation unit, the workhorse of any refinery that processes crude oil into feedstock for other units within the plant.

 “At this time we do not have a schedule on when the crude unit will again be operational,” Citgo said in a statement.
 “The refinery operations have been significantly reduced, but we do have some downstream units still in operation.”

-A source familiar with the refinery’s operations earlier told Reuters that the plant was “pretty much shut down,” and without the crude unit Citgo is likely to quickly run out of secondary feedstock needed to run the secondary units.
-Industry group Genscape said two other major units were already shut.
+A source familiar the refinery’s operations earlier told Reuters that the plant was “pretty much shut down”, and without the crude unit Citgo is likely to quickly run out of secondary feedstock needed to run the secondary units.
+Industry group Genscape said two other major units were also shut.

-The source said the extent of the damage to the crude unit was not known.
-The unit was last shut for maintenance in spring 2012, according to IIR Energy.
-The refinery runs mostly heavy Canadian crude, government data show.
+The source said the extent of the damage to the crude distillation unit was not known.

-Local emergency fire officials said the refinery’s internal fire staff of over a dozen people handled most of the activity and managed to bring the fire under control within three hours.
-Another 50 to 60 outside firefighters assisted.

-“The fire wasn’t as big as it could have been,” Lemont Fire Chief George Rimbo said.
-“We were able to control it very quickly.”

 Steam was seen coming from the stacks of some units at the refinery on Thursday, consistent with continued operation of the downstream units.
 There was no smell of burning and no visible emergency vehicles.
 Vending trucks came and went.